Manish-Pandey2004/Conscious-Cart-AIagent/README.md

     * 🤔 **NEUTRAL**: The product has a mixed or average environmental impact.

 ---
+## 🌍 Aligning with Global Goals

+This project directly contributes to **Goal 12: Responsible Consumption and Production** of the United Nations' Sustainable Development Goals.
+By providing transparent, AI-driven insights into the environmental impact of products, Conscious Cart equips consumers with the necessary tools to make informed and responsible choices, fostering a global shift towards more sustainable consumption patterns.

+---
 ## 🧬 How It Works: The Agent Workflow

 The Conscious Cart agent follows a logical, multi-step process to deliver its analysis: